jazzlyj/ArchitectureAndConcepts/databaseSchemas.md

 ### CONS: complex and may affect the performance of your query.

-## Data Vault 2.0 🔐
+## Data Vault 2.0
 Data Vault 2.0 evolved out of data vault, created in the 2000’s by Dan Linstedt.

-According to its designer, data vault is a “hybrid approach encompassing the best of breed between 3rd normal form (3NF) and star schema” by providing an agile framework to scale and adapt an EDW (see Super Charge Your Data Warehouse by Dan Linstedt).
+Data vault is a “hybrid approach encompassing the best of breed between 3rd normal form (3NF) and star schema” by providing an agile framework to scale and adapt an EDW (see Super Charge Your Data Warehouse by Dan Linstedt).

 The model is built around 3 things: hubs, satellites, and links.

+### Hubs
-* Hubs are tables that store primary keys that uniquely identify a business element.
+Tables that store primary keys that uniquely identify a business element.
 Other pieces of information include a hash key (useful for running the model on a Hadoop system), the data source and the load time.

+### Satellites
-* Satellites are tables that contain the attributes of a business object.
+Tables that contain the attributes of a business object.
 They store foreign keys that can be referenced in a hub or link table, as well as the following pieces of info:

-a parent hash key (foreign key of the hash key in the hub) load start and end dates (in satellites, historical changes are captured) the data source any relevant dimensions of the business object
+* a parent hash key (foreign key of the hash key in the hub)
+* load start and end dates (in satellites, historical changes are captured)
+* the data source
+* any relevant dimensions of the business object

+### Links
-* Links set the relationship between 2 hubs via the business keys defined in the hubs.
+Set the relationship between 2 hubs via the business keys defined in the hubs.
 A link table contains:

 a hash key, which acts like a primary key and uniquely identifies the relationship between 2 hubs in hash format foreign hash keys referencing the primary hash keys in the hubs